Asian-Style Turkey Bowls

 - Ginger paste can be substituted for fresh ginger.

-- For a lower protein diet decrease the ground turkey to 1/2 pound.
+- For a lower protein diet, if you have CKD and are not on dialysis, decrease the ground turkey to 1/2 pound.
 Protein is decreased to 16 grams.

 Nutrients per serving